OldUser101/tlockr/README.md

 The compiled binary can be found at `target/release/tlockr`.

-⚠️ Currently, running the `tlockr` binary will completely lock you out, since authentication is not implemented yet.
-If you want to test it, it is recommended to run it in a disposable compositor session, which you can kill later.
+## Themes

+At the moment, themes are just QML files with a specific structure.

+The root of the content should be an `Item`, since the content does not use a window.

+tlockr provides interfaces for connecting QML themes with the rest of the application:

+- `tlockr.sendAuthSubmit`: submits authentication information, the only argument is the password as a string.
+- Future interface planned...

+When tlockr loads QML content, any errors are displayed in the log.

+Since tlockr locks you out, if the QML content is invalid, you may not be able to unlock your session.
+To avoid this, when developing themes, it is a good idea to run tlockr in a disposable compositor session and pipe the logs back to your main session.
+That way, if you get locked out, you can safely kill the other compositor.

 ## Contributing